 Established in 1996, the Beaverton Police Department’s Bicycle Unit is staffed by two full time police officers.
 The Bicycle Unit focuses on problem-solving and proactive patrols of the downtown core area, city parks and transit centers in an effort to establish an approachable police presence.
 The Bicycle Unit maintains a strong relationship with the business community.
 Patrolling on bicycle gives members of the Bicycle Unit a unique opportunity to interact with the community and address specific livability issues.

+The Bicycle Unit provides bicycle skills and safety training for youth and adult bicycle commuters through partnerships with civic organizations, local business and schools.
 The Bicycle Unit continues to set the standard in the areas of training and education.
-The department produces training workshops for bicycle officers from around the State.
-In addition, it provides educational opportunities to school children and adults throughout the City.
+The department produces training workshops for bicycle officers from around the state.

 Additionally, the Bicycle Patrol Unit manages the Bicycle Event Management Team, which is staffed by as many as 16 officers working a collateral assignment.
 This team deploys at planned and unplanned community events for crowd monitoring, enforcement and citizen interaction.